 If the lessee is able to prove that the deterioration was not caused by the lessee's acts or negligence, or by the acts or negligence of the members of the lessee's household or his guests and visitors, then the responsibility for repairs will be determined by the type of repairs that will have to be made.

-The landlord is responsible to make necessary repairs on the leased property.
+The landlord is responsible for making necessary repairs on the leased property.
 Necessary repairs are those that are made for the preservation of the leased property to keep it in a condition that is suitable for the purpose of the lease.

 Repairs on useful or ornamental improvements will not be considered necessary repairs.
 Useful improvements are those that are suitable to the use for which the lease was intended while ornamental improvements are improvements for pure luxury or mere pleasure.
 The landlord is not responsible for repairs on useful or ornamental improvements however, the landlord may pay the lessee one-half (1/2) of the value of the improvements in order to keep the improvements.